Back to blog

 5. Recommended Bluetooth 5.4 Earbuds

 Bluetooth 5.4 offers faster pairing, more stable connections, improved battery efficiency, and lower audio latency.
 These contribute to a smoother listening experience, whether you’re watching videos, gaming, or working out.
-Here are some models that support Bluetooth 5.4, catering to different daily needs and preferences.
+Here is a model that support Bluetooth 5.4, catering to different daily needs and preferences.

 OpenFit 2+